dclive/H310MA20r1/README.md

 **Tested macOS**

 * Ventura, up to 13.4.
 * Using OpenCore Aux Tools to update to OpenCore .vLatest works flawlessly.
-Use the attached EFI and immediately update to OC88 and update associated KEXTs that OCAT wants to update; it works fine.  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT shows the process I use.
+Use the attached EFI and immediately update to OCxx and update associated KEXTs that OCAT wants to update; it works fine.  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT shows the process I use.
 * MacOS 13.4 works well either as an upgrade or as an initial install.
 OC92 works fine.

 **Hardware**